rashmi-chauhan/baseline-assignment/README.md

 1. Execute a GET on `http://localhost:9000/api/hello?name=me` in Postman to get a response from the Swagger API
 1. Open `http://localhost:9001` for the front-end and debug using Chrome DevTools

+## Non-Contributor/Containerized Quick Scaffold

+1. At the root of this repo, execute `docker-compose build`
+    * **Note**: Presumably, you're going to change the source code of the baseline.
+Make sure to run `docker-compose build` to update the Docker container if you like the app in a containerized fashion
+1. `docker-compose up -d`
+1. Open `http://localhost:63002` in a browser for the fully assembled application
+1. To spin down, at the root of this repo, execute `docker-compose down`

 ## Developing

 * [Client-side Development]()